 Two plead guilty, one sentenced in Town of Niagara home invasion incident

 Nov.
-16—LOCKPORT — The first of three Falls men charged for their involvement in a botched break-in and shooting at a Town of Niagara apartment complex has been sentenced to a 4-year prison term for his guilty plea to a burglary charge.
+16—The first of three Falls men charged for their involvement in a botched break-in and shooting at a Town of Niagara apartment complex has been sentenced to a 4-year prison term for his guilty plea to a burglary charge.

 Niagara County Court Judge Caroline Wojtaszek sentenced Charles Richardson, 24, to the time behind bars, and 5 years of post-release supervision after he pleaded guilty in August to a single count of second-degree burglary.
 He could have faced up to 15 years in prison.